pyca/pyopenssl/doc/api/crypto.rst

     Generic exception used in the :py:mod:`.crypto` module.

+.. py:function:: get_elliptic_curves

+    Return a set of objects representing the elliptic curves supported in the OpenSSL build in use.

+    The curve objects have a :py:class:`unicode` ``name`` attribute by which they identifying themselves.

+    The curve objects are useful as values for the argument accepted by :py:meth:`Context.set_tmp_ecdh_curve` to specify which elliptical curve
+    should be used for ECDHE key exchange.

+.. py:function:: get_elliptic_curve

+    Return a single curve object selected by name.

+    See :py:func:`get_elliptic_curves` for information about curve objects.

+    If the named curve is not supported then :py:class:`ValueError` is raised.

 .. py:function:: dump_certificate(type, cert)

     Dump the certificate *cert* into a buffer string encoded with the type